Velorum6/vdgroupfight-website/README.md

 # VD Groupfight Website

-A real-time statistics tracking website for the Vestmar Dominion (VD) Groupfight server in Mount & Blade II: Bannerlord.
+A real-time statistics tracking website for the Vestmar Dominion [VD] Ranked Groupfight server in Mount & Blade II: Bannerlord.

 This is a live project that you can check at https://vdgroupfight.com